BTWBrown/Data_projects_TripleTen/README.md

 ---

-## 3. House Price Prediction
+## 3. Rusty Bargain Used Car Price Prediction
-**Description**: A regression-based machine learning model was developed to predict house prices based on features like location, square footage, and number of bedrooms.
-The project focused on building an accurate model using techniques like linear regression and feature engineering.
+**Description**: Rusty Bargain, a used car sales service, is developing an app to attract new customers by allowing them to quickly find the market value of their cars.
+Using historical data on technical specifications, trim versions, and prices, we built a model to predict car values.
+The project emphasizes prediction quality, speed, and training time.
-**Tools/Techniques**: Python, Scikit-learn, Linear Regression, Feature Engineering
+**Tools/Techniques**: Python, Scikit-learn, Linear Regression, Random Forest, Model Optimization
-**Objective**: Provide accurate house price predictions to assist real estate professionals and buyers.
+**Objective**: Build an efficient and accurate model to determine the market value of used cars, balancing prediction speed and training time.
 [View Project](#)

 ---